Homestead Log Homes

 - Why Lodgepole Pine?

 - It’s the best.
-Look at most of the log home industry and they use either Lodgepole Pine or Spruce.
-These are both tight-grained, low sap wood species that grow in uniform long lengths.
+Look at most of the log home industry and they use either Lodgepole Pine, Spruce, Southern Yellow Pine or Northern White Pine.
+It’s important that the trees grow at high elevations.
+That means the wood is tight-grained, low in sap, that grow in uniform long lengths.
 Low in sap means smaller cracks or checking.
 Tight-grained means less shrinkage and more strength.

 - What about Douglas Fir?